-If you are concerned about the actions of someone who you work with or another person in respect of money laundering or related activities, it can place you in a difficult position.
+If you are concerned about the actions of someone who you work with or another person in respect of money laundering, it can place you in a difficult position.
 However, many serious risks to the public do not come to light unless someone decides to report them, or they may come to light only when a great deal of damage or loss has already been caused.
 We strongly encourage responsible and lawful reports to us of information about serious concerns and risks at the earliest possible stage.
 Your prompt report could be vital in protecting consumers, other members of the public and the wider profession.

 We will deal with your report sensitively and if information is provided to us on a confidential basis, we will take appropriate steps to protect your identity.
 Information is, however, often provided to us openly.
 Please do inform us when making your report if you wish your report to remain confidential, otherwise we may assume that we can disclose it as part of any regulatory action we take in the matter.

 However, when we follow up on your information relating to money laundering concerns, we will in nearly all cases aim to verify the facts independently through our inspection and file review functions.
 Intelligence on financial matters has been provided to our Financial Compliance team by third parties for many years and the identity of whistle blowers has not been disclosed in these cases.

 In some cases, we will need to discuss with you whether you are prepared to be identified at some stage in the process.
 For example, depending upon the facts of the case, we may have difficulty in taking enforcement or disciplinary action without formally and openly relying upon evidence from you.